Table of Contents

 Investors can look at r-squared values in relation to their investing style:

-- Passive investing: This usually involves index funds or exchange-traded funds (ETFs) that seek to match a broad market benchmark.
+This usually involvesindex funds or exchange-traded funds (ETFs) that seek to match a broad market benchmark.
 Investors want high r-squared.
 For example, the Vanguard 500 Index Admiral Fund and the Fidelity 500 Index Fund have r-squared values at or close to 100%, or 1.
 Passive investments tend to cost less for investors because they only need to mimic the benchmark, and less effort is needed to construct and maintain the portfolio.

 Some other variations of r-squared include: